 - Markers for labeling

-- Check local grocery stores, liquor stores, or online groups (like Facebook Marketplace or Freecycle) for free boxes.
+- Ask local grocery or liquor stores for free boxes.

-- Confirm the moving date and book a moving company if needed.
+- Confirm your moving date and book movers if needed.

-- Start packing early, especially for items you don’t use daily.
+- Start packing early, beginning with items you don’t use every day.

 - Clean and prepare your current home for the move.

-- Set a packing timeline and divide your tasks into smaller, manageable steps.
+- Set a timeline and break tasks into smaller steps.

 - Toiletries (toothbrush, toothpaste, soap, toilet paper)